Post Retirement Modification of Alimony Settlements in Passaic County NJ

 If you’ve been awarded rehabilitative alimony and you think you should have been given permanent alimony, speak with an experienced family law attorney who can help you file your application (legal paperwork) to convert that award to permanent alimony.

-Will I need to file a Lepis Hearing in to show “changed circumstances” in Wayne NJ?
+Will I need to file a Lepis Hearing to show “changed circumstances” in Wayne, NJ?

 According to Lepis v.
 Lepis, 83 N.J.
 139 alimony awards can be modified upon showing a “changed circumstance.”
-The party seeking to modify the alimony obligation has the burden of demonstrating the “changed circumstance” and if said, “changed circumstance” justifies the relief requested.
+The party seeking to modify the alimony obligation has the burden of demonstrating the “changed circumstance,” and if said, “changed circumstance” justifies the relief requested.
 A Lepis application generally gets a hearing date 3-4 months after filing.
-Complexities of the case, the number of witnesses, and other factors could mean the case will be heard over a period of several months, thus increases lawyer and court fees.
+Complexities of the case, the number of witnesses, and other factors could mean the case will be heard over several months, thus increasing lawyer and court fees.

-New Jersey’s Alimony Statute, N.J.S.A 2A:34-23(j), allows you and your Passaic alimony attorney to petition for an alimony modification which can help you gain the most accurate possible understanding of your finances.
-This statute discusses how alimony may be modified or terminated upon the prospective or actual retirement of the obligor.
-Thereby empowering you to move forward with your retirement plan, secure in the knowledge that your alimony payments will reflect your reduced income.
+New Jersey’s Alimony Statute, N.J.S.A 2A:34-23(j) allows you and your Passaic alimony attorney to petition for an alimony modification that can help you gain the most accurate possible understanding of your finances.
+This statute discusses how alimony may be modified or terminated upon the obligor’s prospective or actual retirement.
+Thereby empowering you to move forward with your retirement plan, secure in knowing that your alimony payments will reflect your reduced income.

 As the payor, if the courts deny your alimony payment modification petition, you may elect to continue working until you have saved enough money towards your future payments and your own retirement plan.

 My spouse just took early retirement.
 Can I file an alimony modification petition?